differentialprivacy/differentialprivacy/_posts/2025-04-21-subsampling-limits.md

 [^advcomp]: We're being a bit imprecise here.
 We can't apply advanced composition with pure \\\(\(\\varepsilon,0\)\\\)-differential privacy.
 So the overall privacy budget \\\(\\varepsilon\_\*\\\) needs to be quantified in terms of approximate \\\(\(\\varepsilon\_\*,\\delta\_\*\)\\\)-differential privacy, concentrated differential privacy, or something like that.
 To make things formal we could set the overall privacy budget constraint as \\\(\\frac{1}{2}\\varepsilon\_\*^2\\\)-[zCDP](https://arxiv.org/abs/1605.02065), which gives a per-query budget of pure \\\(\(\\varepsilon=\\frac{\\varepsilon\_\*}{\\sqrt{k}},0\)\\\)-differential privacy.

 [^parallel]: The ideal batch size (in non-private machine learning) is determined by many factors -- ultimately, you try a few settings and use whatever works best.
-Some very rough intuition: The batch size is typically determined by hardware parallelism (and, in particular, can be limited by memory constraints).
+Some very rough intuition: A major factor in determining the right batch size is hardware parallelism/pipelining (and memory constraints).
 Absent parallelism, smaller batch size is typically better -- right down to batch size 1; generally, you make faster progress by updating the model parameters after each gradient computation.
 However, batch size 1 doesn't exploit the fact that the computer hardware can usually compute multiple gradients at the same time.
 Larger batch sizes allow you to get more work out of the hardware in the same amount of time.
 But once you saturate the hardware, there's little benefit (non-privately) to larger batch sizes.

 [^dpftrl]: For example, [DP-FTRL](https://arxiv.org/abs/2103.00039) adds negatively correlated noise instead of independent noise to the queries/gradients.
 Since DP-FTRL doesn't rely on privacy amplification by subsampling, the noise added to each query/gradient needs to be large.
 Instead DP-FTRL relies on the fact that, when you sum up the noisy values, the noise can be made to partially cancel out.
 In practice, DP-FTRL often works better than relying on privacy amplification by subsampling.
 Another example alternataive is to avoid privacy amplification by subsampling by computing gradients on the full dataset and instead accelerating the computation using [second-order methods](https://arxiv.org/abs/2305.13209) so that we require fewer iterations.